trendscenter/gift/README.md

 toolbox works on MATLAB versions greater than R2008a.
 Features used are subject component spatial maps, timecourses spectra and FNC correlations.
 Multivariate tests are done on the features to determine the significant covariates which are later used in the univariate tests on each feature.
-To invoke the toolbox, select “Mancovan” under “Toolboxes” menu (Figure 3.2).
+To invoke the toolbox, select “Mancovan�? under “Toolboxes�? menu (Figure 3.2).
 You could also invoke toolbox using mancovan_toolbox at the command prompt.
 Mancovan toolbox (Figure 3.38) is divided into four parts like create design matrix, setup features, run mancova and display.
 #### N-BiC <a name="secToolNbic"></a>